Transparent. Future-proof. Compliant.

 • Using IoT applications for real-time collection of environmentally relevant operational data (energy consumption, emissions, resource use)

-• Implementing robust data governance structures with defined responsibilities, processes, and quality controls
+• Implementing solid data governance structures with defined responsibilities, processes, and quality controls

 • Setting up automated interfaces to relevant internal and external data sources for continuous data updates